Apple’s 2005 and 2020 WWDC keynotes: Eerily similar—and worlds apart

 Unexpected vs. inevitable

-For all the ways in which this year’s show felt like a remake of the one from fifteen years ago, their vibes are strikingly different.
+For all the ways in which this year’s show felt like a remake of the one from 15 years ago, their vibes are strikingly different.
 For one thing, in 2005 the idea that Apple would be able to pull off moving the Mac from one processor architecture to another struck some people as implausible.
-Daring Fireball’s John Gruber, as savvy an Apple-watcher as they come, was deeply skeptical for multiple reasons, even in the wake of Wall Street Journal and CNET reports that the switch was imminent.
+Daring Fireball’s John Gruber, as savvy an Apple-watcher as they come, was deeply deeply skeptical for multiple reasons, even in the wake of Wall Street Journal and CNET reports that the switch was imminent.
 Gruber thought it unlikely that an Intel chip could run existing apps in emulator mode at an adequate speed, and believed that Apple wouldn’t want to Osborne its PowerPC-based Mac line by acknowledging the existence of not-yet-available Intel Macs.
-Both reasonable concerns; neither turned out to be dealbreakers.
+Both reasonable concerns; neither turned out to be deal breakers.

 By contrast, pundits began speculating about Macs adopting Apple-designed chips almost the moment the company began putting its own processors in iPhones and iPads back in 2010.
 “So short story, [Intel] is history on Apple laptops, or will be in 2-3 years,” declared OSXDaily—nine years ago.
 Giant technical shifts don’t feel quite as momentous if everyone’s been expecting them for ages.

 Then there’s the fact that the 2005 event is a Steve Jobs keynote in its most classic form.
 He’s the only Apple executive onstage—along with guests from Adobe, Intel, Microsoft, and Wolfram Research—and does all the explaining and demoing himself.
 And he’s doing it in front of an audience of developers who hang on every word.
 Even if Apple employees salted in the audience contribute some of the applause, the connection between Jobs and the people he’s trying to persuade is tangible.
-(In those days, Apple didn’t livestream its keynotes, so the people in the room were the lucky few who heard the news first from the CEO himself.)
+(In those days, Apple didn’t live-stream its keynotes, so the people in the room were the lucky few who heard the news first from the CEO himself.)

 My colleague Mark Sullivan has made the case for virtual, prerecorded keynotes being an improvement on live, in-person ones.
 But a polished, prepackaged video can never compete with the drama of something going on in real time before several thousand people who really care.
 Maybe being in the fourth month of lockdown has me craving that experience—and hoping it’s not a lost art form.